 While the book pre-dates the current efforts around quantum resistant algorithms, you will have a better idea why older algorithms such as RSA and ECC are susceptible to these new attack vectors.

-Aside from the equipment, software and tools required to operate a PKI, the principles of policies, procedures and controls define how trustworthy a PKI really is.
-Understanding how organization should and should not control and operate their PKI is paramount to properly deriving value from your PKI.
+Aside from the equipment, software, and tools required to operate a PKI, the principles of policies, procedures and controls define how trustworthy a PKI really is.
+Understanding how organizations should and should not control and operate their PKI is paramount to properly deriving value from your PKI.

 Whether you are a private organization with no audit requirements or external partnerships, or you are subject to external annual audits, this book walks you through not only what it takes to define these policies, but how you should architecture, write and operate your PKI.

 In a world of PKI, it's not about what your obscure, but how you protect what you have in a model of exposure to participating parties.

 While it is now dated and out of print, the most applicable text for anyone learning, supporting or designing a Microsoft Active Directory Certificate Services based PKI is the MS Press book.
 This book written by Brian Komar is the latest book from Microsoft on the subject and provides product specific PKI knowledge and implementation guidance.

 The book is broken down into standards and concepts, and then covers use-case specific approaches to the most common PKI-related certificate needs.
 Whether it's learning about certificate RFCs, bridging CAs, or deploying a three-tier PKI, the book provides an outline and many samples.

 We do provide a free errata service for the book, so if you are looking to use the book as a guide for your environment, be sure to check out our list.

 The book is also difficult to find as it is out of print.
 Copies do pop up in the used marketplace and there are also PDF versions of the book around as well.